Skip to main content

 Files.com currently supports both CBC (Cipher Block Chaining) and GCM (Galois/Counter Mode) ciphers for FTPS connections.
 CBC ciphers remain common but have known design flaws.
 TLS v1.2 reduces many of these risks, but security experts no longer consider CBC ciphers fully secure.

-We plan to phase out CBC ciphers from our default secure FTPS mode.
-After this change, customers who need CBC ciphers must opt in to our optional support for legacy (less secure) cipher modes.
+Files.com plans to phase out CBC ciphers from the default secure FTPS mode.
+After the change, customers who need CBC ciphers must opt in to our optional support for legacy (less secure) cipher modes.

 SFTP

-SFTP does not use TLS or SSL at all, and instead implements its own encryption standards and cipher naming.
+SFTP does not use TLS or SSL.
+It implements its own encryption standards and cipher naming.

 By default, Files.com supports the following security algorithms for SFTP: